Old North St. Louis: History

 The neighborhood, now known as Old North St. Louis, was established as the independent village of North St. Louis in 1816 and was annexed by the City of St. Louis in 1841.
+In the mid 19th century, part of Old North St. Louis was predominantly Irish in population; that section was known as Kerry Patch.
 After being a densely populated neighborhood, Old North St. Louis gradually lost its population over decades and had its community housing stocks deteriorated.
 In the late 20th and early 21st centuries, the neighborhood was active.

 Three separate National Register Historic Districts are located within the boundaries of Old North St. Louis.
 In the portion of the neighborhood north of St. Louis Avenue, dozens of homes have been renovated by individuals and families over the past 25 years.
 Along North Market Street and one block to the south along Monroe Avenue, new homes have been built.
 Large, formerly crumbling, historic buildings have been renovated as apartments.

 A 27 building, $35 million redevelopment of the former 14th Street pedestrian mall was to be built in partnership with Old North St. Louis Restoration Group, a neighborhood association.
 In 2013, the project lost federal funding.